lankles/Mesa/README.md

 # Mesa

 Discord bot initially written in 2021 as a way to learn Python more effectively.
 One of my first complete programming projects.
-If you'd like, you can make a token.txt file with a Discord token to run the bot.
-There is a very simplistic feature set, but what's there may spark some interest.
+There is a very simplistic feature set, but what's there may spark some interest and I'll continue to develop it further in the future.

 https://mesa.lankles.com/